 Grip-Tite® wall anchors make use of proven engineering methods to secure and stabilize your failing basement wall or walls.
 This foundation repair system consists of a wall plate, wall anchor, and a steel rod to connect the two together.
 First, we will install the wall anchor in the soil next to the damaged basement wall.
 Next, we will install the wall plate on the inside of your home on the affected wall.
 Then, the two will be connected to each other with the strong steel rod.
 This rod can be tightened over time to add more lateral pressure to the wall to help push it back into position

 Grip-Tite® carbon fiber is what we most commonly use to fix bowing basement walls in Michigan.
 This Carbon fiber was designed to seal, strengthen, and stabilize foundation walls.
 If your leaning basement wall has cracks, the fiber will be able to stop the problem from getting even worse.
 The material is warranted for 25 years, and it will provide your home with superior structural integrity and stability.

-We also use I-beams for bowing wall repair on Michigan homes.
-A steel I-beam is a type of joist that is made from strong, durable steel materials.
-They are used as major structural support systems on homes that have failing foundation walls.
-The shape of the I-beam resembles an "I" shape, and they have a strong central core that is capped with flanges on either side.
+Our team uses Steel I-Beams for bowed wall repair in Michigan Homes.
+Our specially designed tension loaded bracing system, known as the Stabilizer Wall Strengthening System, was created to address the high amounts of force from damaged foundation walls.
+They are used as a major structural support system on homes that have failing foundation walls.
+The shape of the I-beam resembles an “I” shape, and they have a strong central core that is capped with flanges on either side.
 There are various lengths and sizes available with I-beams, and these are commonly used to fix even the most severe bowing wall problem.
-They are less likely to bend or warp when compared to wooden alternatives, and they are not as obtrusive.
+They are less likely to bend or warp when compared to wooden alternatives, and they are not as intrusive.